eliassun/WebRTC/README.md

 The automation process doesn't install the Verto WebRTC client, but the detail instruction is at https://eliassun.github.io/freeswitch_webrtc.txt .

+* Start to Run the Source Code

-* Create an EC2 instance in AWS and run the FreeSWITCH service Add the AWS keys into vairable.tf or put the keys file to the correct location terraform init terraform apply --auto-approve
+Add the AWS keys into vairable.tf or put the keys file to the correct location

+terraform init

+terraform apply --auto-approve